Knives Out: Casting

 Casting director Mary Vernieu was responsible for casting Marta Cabrera.
 Vernieu and the filmmakers did not favor a particular person for the part, unlike the other Knives Out characters, and based their search on Johnson's preference for a relatively unknown actor that could exhibit an underdog-like quality.
 They considered several candidates, including Ana de Armas, whose work piqued Vernieu's interest enough to be suggested in casting discussions.
 Johnson was not familiar with de Armas' repertoire save for her starring role in Blade Runner 2049 (2017).
-Johnson liked de Armas' acting but believed she appeared too sensual to convincingly portray Cabrera.
-When Johnson met de Armas for her audition, he noticed her ability to emote, saying, "She's got that Audrey Hepburn-type thing, where her eyes just bring you in, and you're instantly on her side, and that's what we needed for the character."
+Johnson liked de Armas' acting but believed she was too beautiful to convincingly portray Cabrera.
+When Johnson met de Armas for her audition, he noticed her ability to emote, saying, "She's got that Audrey Hepburn-type thing, where her eyes just bring you in, and you're instantly on her side, and that's what we needed for the character".
 De Armas nearly rejected the role because she found Cabrera's original character description clichéd; she was persuaded to accept after reading the complete script, which she found emphasized resilience as a fundamental attribute of Cabrera.
 Cabrera's immigrant backstory also resonated with de Armas.